 Users "Users" is the number of new and returning people who visit your site during a set period of time.
-The first time a person visits your site, a Google Analytics cookie will be set and a unique identifier will be assigned to them.
-This will help distinguish the person as a "new user".
+The first time a person visits your site, a Google Analytics cookie is set and a unique identifier is assigned to them.
+This helps distinguish the person as a "new user".
 Sessions A session is defined as a group of interactions one user takes within a given time frame on your website.
-Google Analytics defaults that time frame to 30 minutes.
+Google Analytics defaults that timeframe to 30 minutes.
 Meaning whatever a user does on your website (e.g. browses pages, downloads resources, purchases products) before they leave equals one session.
 Page views A pageview (or pageview hit, page tracking hit) is an instance of a page being loaded (or reloaded) in a browser.
-Pageviews is a metric defined as the total number of pages viewed
+Pageviews is a metric defined as the total number of pages viewed.